rsdoiel/antenna/columns.md

 date: 2025-04-14, from: Doc Searls (at Harvard), New Old Blog

+Watch others follow.
+Harvard did the right thing.
 All errands today here in Pasadena, which is one of my favorite places in SoCal.
 Or hell, the world.
 Check out City Hall.
 Looks like the capital city of some country on the Mediterranian.
 Sure, it&#39;s chock full of cars and traffic, but that&#39;s an American thnig.
-Right now I&#39;m at the Arroyo-Calif Car Wash [&#8230;]
+Right [&#8230;]

 <br>